luizcarvalho/wetweet/README.md

    bundle exec rails s

-If all occurs good, you can access project on url <http://localhost:3000/>
+If all occurs good, you can access the project on URL <http://localhost:3000/>

 ## Using WeTweet

-To make a tweet using WeTweet, you need to make a request to URL `/twitter/send_weather` with text params.
+To make a tweet using WeTweet, you need to request URL `/Twitter/send_weather` with text params.
 Like this:

     curl "http://localhost:3000/twitter/send_weather?text=Olaaaaa"

-And receive the response  message `'Tweet was successfully sent!'` and text will be displayed in Twitter account.
+And receive the response message `'Tweet was successfully sent!'` and text will be displayed in the Twitter account.

 Thanks for using WeTweet!